nodejs/single-executable/docs/virtual-file-system-requirements.md

 works, i.e., if the application asar is placed in `/a/b/app.asar`, the embedded `file.txt` file would use `/a/b/app.asar/file.txt` as the path.

+## Globbing

+`fs.statSync(process.execPath).isDirectory()` will return `false` and `fs.statSync(process.execPath).isFile()` will return `true`.
+That way, if code within the single-executable does naive globbing using an off-the-shelf glob library, VFS file paths, which are considered internal to the single-executable, would not interfere with the actual file paths.

 ## Cross-platform tooling

 The tooling required for archiving / extracting files into / from the VFS must